praneeth1997/Attendance-management-system-/README.md

-Attendance management system using c
+Attendance management system in c works on windows and DOS environment only

+thank you

+happy code friends :)